 At UVA Cancer Center, you'll find the latest in research-based treatment options.
 To make sure everyone can access these services, we have state-of-the-art clinics throughout Virginia and telemedicine programs that reach rural communities.

-U.S. News & World Report has ranked our cancer services in the top 10% of the country.
-Our lung cancer surgery and colon cancer surgery procedures are also ranked as “high performing.”
+U.S. News & World Report has named our cancer services as “high performing,” which puts them in the top 10% of the country.
+Our lung cancer surgery, colon cancer surgery, and ovarian cancer surgery procedures are also ranked as “high performing.”
 We're also the only cancer center in Virginia listed in Becker’s 100 hospitals and health systems with great oncology programs.

 Outreach to the Community

 Community collaborations address health disparities and barriers to care through patient advisory groups and public programs.
 Our population health projects target high rates of lung, cervical, and colon cancer in Appalachia.

 Teaching the Next Generation